Fetching financial data...

 Beta (Market Risk)

-Moderate volatility — moves slightly more than market
+Low volatility — more stable than the market

 Short Interest